HelpSeeker/CoubDownloader/README.md

 - [x] Custom output formatting
 - [x] Download all coubs from a search query
 - [x] Choose what video/audio quality to download
+- [x] Download videos for mobile devices to avoid watermarks
 - [ ] Download stories*

 *Story support will be more difficult to implement, as Coub's API doesn't provide any related endpoint.
 It will require conventional scraping, after JS execution with a headless browser.